andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 ---
-title: 'Do specialized essay graders even make sense when you can grade papers with ChatGPT for free?'
+title: 'Do Specialized Essay Graders Even Make Sense When You Can Grade Papers With ChatGPT For Free?'
 status: 'published'
 author:
   name: 'Andrei Sucman'